SKrotkih/SimpleOrganizer/README.md

 17.07.2015: Added Sharing Extension
 18.07.2015: Added Today Widget
 19.07.2015: Created DataBaseKit.framework.
 All database methods was moved to the framework.
 All ready to make Today widget with current actual tasks.
+20.07.2015: Updated Today Widget (works only with local DataBase)